The Writing Center Logo

 Select an available appointment time (white space) to open the appointment scheduling form.
 Complete the appointment form by selecting the type of appointment you would like to schedule and filling out the appointment details, which your consultant will review at the beginning of your consultation.
 When filling out your appointment form, consider the following consultation types, listed under the "Would you like a remote appointment?" menu:

 In-person/Face-to-face appointment: Select “No, face-to-face appointment."
-Your in-person appointment will be located in either Eddy Hall room 23 (for daytime appointments) or Morgan Library room 175 (for evening appointments).
-(See our "Hours & Locations" listed above to confirm the location your appointment will be held at.)
+Your in-person appointment will be located in either Eddy Hall Room 23 (for daytime appointments from 10 am to 4 pm) or in The Morgan Library Room 173 (for evening hours 6 pm to 8 pm).

 Online Draft Review: If you are unable to meet face-to-face or via video conferencing, which provides the swiftest one-on-one feedback, select "Yes.
 Schedule Online Draft Review appointment."
 Be sure to attach copies of your assignment sheet or writing prompt, rubric, and draft to your appointment form.
 While we prefer .docx or .doc files, .pdf files are also accepted.
 Failing to upload a copy of your draft may result in the cancellation of your appointment.
 Please reserve at least 24 hours for your online draft review to be completed and returned to you with feedback.

 Video Conference: Select “Yes.
 Schedule Video Conferencing Appointment."
 At the time of your consultation, log into your WCOnline account and access your appointment form by selecting your appointment time slot.
-From your appointment form, scroll down to the "Appointment Details" section.
-The Zoom link for your appointment will be located in the space titled "Access Zoom Here."
-Follow the Zoom link to begin your remote consultation.**
+From your appointment form, click the red button that says "Start or Join Online Consultation" to open your virtual meeting room, where you and your consultant can utilize screen sharing and a collaborative virtual whiteboard to conduct your consultation.**

 If you have any questions about how to schedule your appointment, please email us at writing@colostate.edu